Status and phase

 Meet any of the following cardiac function-related criteria:

-Patients with other primary malignancies within the last 5 years, except for patients who have been cured and patients with the following non-invasive tumors that have been treated with definitive therapy:
+Patients with other primary malignancies within the last 5 years, except for patients who have been cured, and patients with the following non-invasive tumors who have been treated with definitive treatment:

 Pregnant (positive pregnancy test prior to treatment) or lactating women;

-History of stroke or intracranial hemorrhage within 6 months prior to the first dose of investigational product;
+History of stroke or intracranial hemorrhage within 6 months prior to randomization;

-Patients who have undergone major surgery within 4 weeks prior to the first dose of investigational product;
+Patients who have undergone major surgery within 4 weeks prior to randomization;

-Patients who have received any monoclonal antibody for anti-tumor therapy within 4 weeks or 2 half-lives prior to the first dose of investigational product, whichever is longer;
+Patients who have received any monoclonal antibody for anti-tumor therapy within 3 weeks or 2 half-lives prior to randomization, whichever is longer;

-Patients who have received treatment with the investigational product or investigational device in a clinical study within 4 weeks prior to the first dose of investigational product;
+Patients who have received treatment with the investigational product or investigational device in a clinical study within 3 weeks prior to randomization;

-Patients who have received anti-tumor treatment (chemotherapy, targeted therapy, immunotherapy, or anti-tumor vaccine) within 4 weeks prior to initial study treatment or received radiotherapy within 3 months prior to initial study treatment; patients who have received HSCT within 60 days prior to the start of study treatment, or are receiving immunosuppressive therapy after HSCT at screening, or are accompanied by graft-versus-host disease (GVHD) requiring drug control; patients undergoing treatment for skin graft-versus-host disease (GVHD) with fixed oral doses of and/or topical corticosteroids may be enrolled only if they can benefit from the study treatment as assessed by the investigator.
+Patients who have received anti-tumor treatment (chemotherapy, targeted therapy, immunotherapy, or anti-tumor vaccine, etc,) within 3 weeks prior to randomization or received radiotherapy within 3 months prior to randomization; patients who have received CAR-T therapy within 4 weeks prior to randomization; patients who have received HSCT within 60 days prior to randomization, or are receiving immunosuppressive therapy after HSCT at screening, or are accompanied by graft-versus-host disease (GVHD) requiring drug control; patients undergoing treatment for skin graft-versus-host disease (GVHD) with fixed oral doses of and/or topical corticosteroids may be enrolled only if they can benefit from the study treatment as assessed by the investigator; for patients receiving prophylactic intrathecal administration of chemotherapy drugs (cytarabine, dexamethasone and methotrexate) to prevent central leukemia, no washout is required;

 Central nervous system leukemia: patients with clinical symptoms suggesting active central nervous system (CNS) leukemia or confirmed CNS leukemia invasion;

-Patients who have received live vaccines within 4 weeks prior to the first dose of investigational product;
+Patients who have received live vaccines within 4 weeks prior to randomization;

 Insufficient compliance in participating in this clinical study as judged by the investigator;

-Toxicities from previous anti-tumor treatments have not yet recovered to ≤ Grade 1 levels (excluding alopecia).
+Toxicities from previous anti-tumor treatments have not yet recovered to Grade ≤ 1 (excluding alopecia);

 Patients with any other disease, metabolic abnormality, physical examination abnormality or clinically significant laboratory test abnormality, based on which the investigator has reason to suspect that the patient has certain disease or condition that is not suitable for treatment with the investigational product, or that will affect the interpretation of study results or will put the patient at high risk.